-Ultimately, this is good news for Living Water International as the new measures are more in line with the level of service we have been requiring in our quality standards (an improved water source that can be accessed in 30 minutes roundtrip) for years.
+Ultimately, this is good news for Living Water International as the new measures are more in line with the level of service we have been requiring in our quality standards for years.
 We are excited about the significant progress we and others in the WASH sector have made and our ongoing efforts to help our sisters and brothers in the years to come.

 Since 1990, Living Water has served nearly 6 million people, and with your support, we are working to help create a world where everyone has the safe water they need.

 For more information on these and other WASH-related statistics, visit: washdata.org